 Ever fear your child turning violent?
 Consistent sibling slugs, pushing on the playground, provoking a pet, throwing things, threatening to “kill” someone, easily provokes us to catastrophize and project our child into juvenile delinquency.

 We do it in a nano-second.
-We try to stop the hitting, yelling, and angry outbursts with threats, punishment, and our own angry outbursts in an attempt to raise kind, peaceful children.
+We try to stop the hitting, yelling, and angry outbursts and it sometimes comes out with threats, punishment, and our own angry outbursts in an attempt to raise kind, peaceful children.
 We set the stage for just the opposite.

 Anger is a natural human feeling.
 Instead of fearing it and trying to repress it in our children, we need to give anger and aggression an outlet.
-When we learn as children that we shouldn’t feel a certain way, we believe we are bad when those natural feelings arise.
-We learn this from parents who had their feelings squashed.
+Many of us learned as children that we shouldn’t feel a certain way, we believed we were bad when those natural feelings arose.
 Few of us learned how to express our anger appropriately, so we fear it in our children.

 Strict censorship of negative emotions may suppress feelings in some children yet cause problems in the long term.
 Many become depressed, can’t stand up for themselves, freeze at challenges, cannot make decisions, etc. Medications and addictions often result.

 Other children are less able to suppress angry energy due to more emotional, aggressive inborn temperaments.
-Continual negative feedback with punishment, threats, and disapproval, can turn children into bullies outside the home, power hungry adults in the workplace, and dictatorial, angry parents.
-Some progress to violent behavior.
+Continual negative feedback with punishment and disapproval, can turn children into bullies outside the home.
+Some children may even progress to violent behavior.
 When natural energies are thwarted by threats, punishment, withdrawal of love, or isolation, those energies fester and retaliation becomes the logical option.

 To raise peaceful, non-violent children, we need to empower them, parenting in a way that may feel counterintuitive.
 Aggressive energy does not turn violent when given proper outlets and support.
 Parents usually fear that indulging negative feelings gives permission for negative behavior.
 Just the opposite is true.